dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 Finally, as their sonobuoys are gradually expiring, the S-3 on the northern barrier line gets a signal from a passive buoy.
 Could it be?
-Yes\!
-Oscar\!\!
+Yes!
+Oscar!!
 He's heading north, going home for reloads, and now he's mine.
 The S-3s swoop in and a series of torpedoes pummel the big sub until it sinks.